-- (iii) Rise of transnational companies: Until the 1990s the government had a lot of control on the economic sector.
+- (iii) Rise of transnational companies : Until the 1990s the government had a lot of control on the economic sector.
 There was a limited scope for the private sector.
 Globalisation has changed this situation.
 We have seen the growth of private companies.
 Companies that used to operate within the nation started operating in foreign lands.
 They became multinational companies.
 Today we also see the growth of transnational companies.
 This development is mainly in the private sector.
 How does this affect the common person? - (a) One impact is seen on the labour market.
 There is a migration of skilled and semi-skilled labour from one country to another.
 For example, these companies recruit both, skilled and semi-skilled employees.
 There is a lot of skilled and semi-skilled Indian labour working in West Asia, Africa, United States, Europe, etc. The growth of private sector has also increased the employment in the service sector.
 Various services like providing catering, delivery of goods, transport, etc. are being provided. - (b) A second impact is seen on the small industries and shops.
 They have to face competition from the big multinational companies.
 Shops and small industries that are efficient are able to compete.
-For example, we have seen big grocery stores and malls in cities, but despite these, the small shopkeepers, vegetable and sellers continue to attract fruit clientele.
-This is because provide the necessary services to the people. - (c) A third impact is on the agricultural sector.
+For example, we have seen big grocery stores and malls in cities, but despite these, the small shopkeepers, vegetable and fruit sellers continue to attract clientele.
+This is because thev provide the necessary services to the people. - (c) A third impact is on the agricultural sector.
 Today farmers are able to sell their goods directly to companies.
+Multinational companies have brought in new technology and opened up markets for Indian agricultural products.
+For example, India exports marine products, meat, rice, spices, cotton, fresh fruits and vegetables, sugar, coffee, groundnut, cashews, etc.